omeka/omeka-s-enduser/docs/modules/index.md

 1. Upload the zipped module to the `/modules` folder
 1. Unzip the module

+Please note that if you are downloading the folder for a module from GitHub rather than the [Module Directory](https://omeka.org/s/modules/), you need to be sure to download the [latest release](https://help.github.com/en/articles/linking-to-releases) rather than the version in active development.
+If you are unsure how to do this, please consult the [GitHub help files](https://help.github.com/en).

-You can also use git to clone a module directly from the git repository.
-Do this only if you are comfortable with git.
+You can also use ssh to clone a module directly from that module's git repository.
+Do this only if you are comfortable with git, github, and working with ssh.

 ### Install the Module
 To install a module, navigate to the Modules tab on the left-hand navigation of the admin dashboard of your Omeka S installation.